-Minju Cho is a staff attorney at the ACLU of Northern California, where she advocates for immigrants' civil rights and civil liberties.
+Minju Cho is a Staff Attorney for the Immigrants' Rights Program at the ACLU of Northern California, where she advocates for immigrants' civil rights and civil liberties.

 Prior to her work at the ACLU of Southern California, Minju also helped litigate challenges to Trump's termination of Temporary Protected Status for Honduras and Nepal, Trump's expansion of the public charge ground of inadmissibility, and ICE's violations of the due process rights of Cambodian nationals with removal orders.